Breadcrumb

 Topic Overview

-For most women, menopause happens around age 50.
-But every woman's body has its own time line.
-Some women stop having periods in their mid-40s.
-Others continue well into their 50s.
+In most cases, menopause happens around age 50.
+But everyone's body has its own time line.
+You may stop having periods in your mid-40s.
+Or you might have them well into your 50s.

 Perimenopause is the process of change that leads up to menopause.
 It can start as early as your late 30s or as late as your early 50s.
 How long perimenopause lasts varies, but it usually lasts from 2 to 8 years.
 You may have irregular periods or other symptoms during this time.